Parkland Formula Calculator

 - Bandage the burn with sterile, nonstick dressing.

 - Consider taking an over-the-counter pain medication - like paracetamol or ibuprofen - if needed.
+To make sure you take the proper dose, consult our paracetamol dosage calculator.

 - Protect the burn from the sun and other irritating factors.
 That's why you should cover the wound.